Mara Brock Akil: 1993–2000

 In 1993, Mara Brock performed as an actor in a minor speaking role in the feature film With Honors (1994) in a scene shot in Chicago.
-After moving to Los Angeles, she met NU alumnus and assistant director Jerry Ziesmer who told her to "put my last two films on your résumé," which helped her get a job as a production assistant for $180 a week on The Sinbad Show.
+After moving to Los Angeles, she met NU alumnus and assistant director Jerry Ziesmer who told her to "put my last two films on your résumé."
+She called Mark Adkins, brother and manager of comedian Sinbad, who she befriended while visiting comedy clubs in Chicago.
+Adkins had one job opening left and she became a production assistant for $180 a week on The Sinbad Show.
 The sitcom aired for one season spanning 24 episodes from September 16, 1993 to April 21, 1994 on Fox before being cancelled.
-In 1994, while working on the show, she knew that its executive producers Ralph Farquhar and Michael J. Weithorn were developing a TV pilot, so she began writing scripts she hoped for them to read.
-Once she got a minute of Farquhar's time, she told him, "Let me not waste it on why I need you.
+In 1994, while working on the show, knowing that its executive producers Ralph Farquhar and Michael J. Weithorn were developing a TV pilot, she began writing scripts she hoped for them to read.
+Once she got a minute of Farquhar's time, she recalls telling him, "Let me not waste it on why I need you.
 That's obvious.
 Let me spend it on why you need me."
 She was given the position of a WGA Writers' Trainee on the forthcoming series South Central.
 The comedy drama, centered on divorcee single mother Joan Mosley and her three children, aired for one season spanning 10 episodes from April 5 to June 7, 1994 on Fox.

 In 1995, after an 18-month unemployment period and working as a production assistant on CBS sitcom Dave's World, Mara Brock received a call from Farquhar and soon began working on Moesha as a writer on the first four seasons and then also as a producer on the fourth season which ended on August 23, 1999.
 The sitcom, starring Brandy Norwood, was created by Farquhar, Vida Spears and Sara Finney-Johnson.
 Moesha aired for six seasons spanning 127 episodes from January 23, 1996 to May 14, 2001, becoming the biggest hit on the fledgling UPN.
 In a February 2021 interview, Brock Akil recounted her experience working for Farquhar: "I really appreciate the way he ran Moesha and that he gave access to us and taught us how to [...] not just write script, but how do you produce that [...]
 I wanted to learn from him.
 He learned from Garry Marshall, and so all that legacy is within me."
 Brock Akil next worked as a supervising producer and writer on the fourth and fifth seasons of The Jamie Foxx Show where her episodes aired between September 24, 1999 and October 29, 2000.
 The sitcom co-created by its namesake and Bentley Kyle Evans aired for five seasons spanning 100 episodes from August 28, 1996 to January 14, 2001 on The WB.